Everything you need to know about covering your valuables

 Proof of Possession

-When submitting your documentation, we will typically request current photos of your items to ensure that they’re in your possession and in good condition.
-This prevents anyone from trying to insure a valuable item that they used to own, but have actually lost or sold since.
-Sometimes a digital photo carries metadata that allows our system to confirm the date an image was taken.
-But this isn’t always the case.
-If we need to confirm the date further, we’ll be sure to let you know.
+If you’re to file a claim, our claims team will typically request recently taken photos of your items to ensure that they were in your possession around the time of the incident (in case they were lost or stolen).
+This prevents anyone from adding valuables that they used to own, but were actually lost or sold long before.
+Digital photos usually carry metadata showing the date an image was taken, but this isn’t always the case.
+If we need to confirm further, we’ll let you know.

 Proof of Ownership